Spotifyd/spotifyd/README.md

 cargo install --path .
 ```

-This method also allows further configuration by specifing more feature flags
+This method also allows further configuration by specifying more feature flags
 as shown [further down](#command-line-arguments).

 The default is to build spotifyd with an ALSA backend, but it is possible